maurizio-titz/Power-system-split/README.md

 ## Content

 The `scripts` folder contains scripts to reproduce the paper results.
-The `notebook` folder contains a notebook to produce the paper figures from the results and an overview notebook of the workflow.
+The `notebook` folder contains a notebook to produce the paper figures from the results.
 The `power_system_split` folder contains the relevant utilities for cascade simulation and evaluation, as well as functions for visualisation.

 ## Usage

-The `scripts` contain our workflow with three stages:
+The `scripts` contain our workflow with five stages:

+- `1_calc_pre_outage_data.py`: Calculate inertia and other properties from the (solved) PyPSA networks.
-- `1_run_cascade_code.py` : Running the cascade algorithm.
+- `2_run_cascade_code.py` : Run the cascade algorithm on the PyPSA networks.
-- `2_evaluate_cascade.py`: Evaluating the cascade results by calculating inertia and load imbalance for each split component and split.
+- `3_evaluate_cascade.py`: Evaluating the cascade results by calculating inertia and load imbalance for each split.
-- `3_calc_visualization_data.py`: Prepare data from the results, that we use for visualisation, e.g., prototypical clusters of system splits.
+- `4_prepare_split_visualization.py`: Prepare data from the results, that we use for visualisation, e.g., prototypical clusters of system splits.
+- `5_calc_inertia_placement.py` : Determine optimal inertia placement to mitigate the impact of system splits.

 TODO: add script parameters and outputs,

-The entire workflow is again summarised examplarily in a [jupyter notebook](notebooks/Example_of_whole_workflow.ipynb).

 ## Input data and results